 To become better innovators, people need to take chances with their creativity.
 As an amateur poet, I can claim that no one gets poetry wrong if they take the time to capture fleeting inspirational moments and develop those thoughts into something you feel transmits a work of value that people might appreciate – and then share them.
 Remember how difficult it used to be to distribute music, or publish literature or film globally.
 How relatively easy and inexpensive is it now?
 It’s easy to take that for granted.
 Think about my namesake musician, Rodriguez, whose music captured an entire country and he didn’t even know about it.
 Apparently when a tree falls in the woods, and you think no one is there to hear it, it does still makes a noise.
 Who would have heard of a South Korean singer, songwriter, dancer, producer named Psy without YouTube?
 I have a good friend who lives in Florence.
 Throughout Florence, in the many piazzas and museums you see people of all ages sketching and painting.
 Have you heard of any of them?
 The answer is no. Do you think they care that you don’t know them?
 The answer is no. It is internally rewarding.

 Practicing art starts with stress relief, travels through inspiration and ends in innovation.
 So, I suggest you take a chance and take some time every week to create art whether it is photography, songwriting, sculpture, finger painting, singing, writing, whatever.
 If you are in the start-up world, or at all responsible for innovation in your job, then practicing art will not only be internally rewarding but will reward your customers, your team, and your investors.
-If you’re concerned about any snide remarks you might get from your colleagues just know this.
-Those remarks will pale in comparison to the perpetual ridicule that posting a little human tenderness poetry will force me to endure from my Boston pals.
-Take comfort that, as word gets around, I may be unleashing the gates of hell.
-So a part of me really doesn’t want to eat my own dog food either, but I’ll do it anyways.
+If you’re concerned about any snide remarks you might get from your colleagues, a part of me really doesn’t want to eat my own dog food either, but I’ll do it anyways.

-Why include Lyrics, Poetry, and Photography in a blog focused on social, local, mobile and new media?
-Aren’t the most noteworthy tech blogs singularly focused?
-On the one hand, if I’m going to take the time and effort to administer a personal blog, I think my blog should try to express greater feelings than net present value, business models and distinctive competitive advantage.
-But beyond convenience, I’ve now articulated the essential human and business reasons to practice art.
+People get caught up in the day-to-day and don’t realize the human need to express greater feelings than net present value, business models and distinctive competitive advantage.
+Beyond convenience, I’ve now articulated the essential human and business reasons to practice art.
 If you take some time out of your day to think about how you can make a habit of stretching your humanity beyond your main profession every week, you will find it fulfilling and worthwhile.
 Keep asking yourself if your inspiration quotient is increasing or decreasing.
 Don’t you want to be the one who comes up with that hot new offering?
 Like the Nike slogan says… well, you know their slogan.

 For the clever execs who think that they can just bypass this and buy innovation by acquiring innovative companies, yes but for various reasons, the advantage horizon you used to enjoy through that strategy is steadily approaching zero.
 By now there should be enough research on what happens to innovation when it is bought and controlled by non-innovators, but I may cover it in a future post.
 Regardless, Mr./Ms. CEO, what’s really stopping you personally from taking up an art?